basm92/batch_memories/README.md

 ## Working Plan

+- Write batch downloader script for various archives
 - Set up virtual machine
-- Write batch downloader script for various archives
 - Find the format in which we will label the "first pages"
 - Find and train model to label the "first pages"
 - Investigate the accuracy of the model
 - On this basis, submit queries to Gemini for unlabeled data.

+## E-mail address

+Our e-mail address is:

+memoriesretrieval at gmail.com